 Sawtooth or triangle wave

-wave with period 2π for the elements of time
+generates a sawtooth wave with period 2π for the elements of the

-but creates a sawtooth wave with peaks of –1 and
+sine function but creates a sawtooth wave with peaks of –1 and 1.
+The sawtooth wave

 Generate 10 periods of a sawtooth wave with a fundamental frequency of 50 Hz.
 The sample rate is 1 kHz.